Anushri-Daryapurkar/M1_ProjectGoal_Tic-Tac-Toe/1_Requirements/README.md

 ## **FEATURES**

-1. Single player with computer as second player
+1.Single player with computer as second player
 </br>
-2. Display "Winner" (User or Computer)
+2.Display "Winner" (User or Computer)
 </br>
-3. Display "Game Draw" if no chances left
+3.Display "Game Draw" if no chances left
 </br>
 </br>